-- For the Windows Server 2003 x64 Edition operating system, you must install the Microsoft Hotfix KB908980 (available from Microsoft support) before using it with the SAN Volume Controller.
+- For the Windows Server 2003 x64 Edition operating system, you must install the Microsoft[®] Hotfix KB908980 (available from Microsoft support) before using it with the SAN Volume Controller.
 If you do not install the fix prior to operation, preferred pathing is not available. - Check the LUN limitations for your host system.
 Ensure that there are enough fibre-channel adapters installed in the server to handle the total LUNs that you want to attach. - Ensure that you have the documentation for your Windows operating system and the IBM System Storage SAN Volume Controller: Hardware Installation Guide.
 All SAN Volume Controller publications are available from the following Web site:

-• Ensure that you have installed the supported hardware and software on your host, including the following:
+- Ensure that you have installed the supported hardware and software on your host, including the following:

-Operating system service packs and patches Host Bus Adapters (HBAs) HBA device drivers l Multipathing drivers Clustering software The following Web site provides current interoperability information about HBA and platform levels: I http://www.ibm.com/storage/support/2145 l Environments for hosts running Windows 2000 Server and Windows Server 2003 operating systems Ensure that each host uses a supported operating system and version.
-The following Web site provides current interoperability information about supported host operating systems: I http://www.ibm.com/storage/support/2145 HBAs for hosts running the Windows 2000 Server and Windows Server 2003 operating systems Ensure that your hosts use the correct host bus adapters (HBAs).
-The SAN Volume Controller supports hosts running the Windows 2000 Server and Windows Server 2003 operating systems that use the following types of HBAs: • QLogic (on IBM xSeries® and IBM BladeCenter platforms) • Emulex (on IBM xSeries platforms) l I The following Web site provides current interoperability information about HBA and platform levels: I http://www.ibm.com/storage/support/2145 Drivers and firmware for hosts running Windows 2000 Server and Windows Server 2003 operating systems Ensure that you use the correct host bus adapter device driver and firmware levels for your hosts.
-The following Web site provides current interoperability information about supported device driver and firmware levels: I http://www.ibm.com/storage/support/2145 stalling the HBA driver for hosts running the Windows 2000 or 2003 perating system l I After you install the host bus adapter (HBA) into the host machine, you must download and install the appropriate HBA driver.
+- Operating system service packs and patches

+- Host Bus Adapters (HBAs)

+- HBA device drivers

+- Multipathing drivers

+- Clustering software

+The following Web site provides current interoperability information about HBA and platform levels:

+Drivers and firmware for hosts running Windows 2000 Server and Windows Server 2003 operating systems

+Ensure that you use the correct host bus adapter device driver and firmware levels for your hosts.

+The following Web site provides current interoperability information about supported device driver and firmware levels:

+Installing the HBA driver for hosts running the Windows 2000 or 2003 operating system

+After you install the host bus adapter (HBA) into the host machine, you must download and install the appropriate HBA driver.

 Follow manufacturer's instructions to upgrade the BIOS levels for each type of HBA.

-Configuring the DS4000-supported or QLogic HBA for hosts running Windows 2000 Server and Windows Server 2003 operating systems
+Configuring the QLogic HBA for hosts running Windows 2000 Server and Windows Server 2003 operating systems

-After you have installed a DS4000-supported host bus adapter (HBA) or a QLogic HBA, as well as the device driver, you must configure the HBA.
+After you have installed the QLogic HBA and the device driver, you must configure the HBA.

-To configure the HBA, perform the following steps:
+To configure the QLogic host bus adapter (HBA), perform the following steps:

-- 1. Restart the server.
+1. Restart the server.

-- 2. When you see the QLogic banner, press Ctrl+Q to get to the FAST!UTIL menu panel.
+- 2. When you see the QLogic banner, press the Ctrl Q keys to open the FAST!UTIL menu panel.

 - 3. From the Select Host Adapter menu, select the Adapter Type QLA2xxx.

 - 4. From the Fast!UTIL Options menu, select Configuration Settings.

 - 5. From the Configuration Settings menu, click Host Adapter Settings.

-- 6. From the Host Adapter Settings menu, set the parameters and values as follows:
+- 6. From the Host Adapter Settings menu, select the following values:

 - a.
 Host Adapter BIOS: Disabled

 - b.
 Frame size: 2048

 - c.
 Loop Reset Delay: 5 (minimum)

 - d.
 Adapter Hard Loop ID: Disabled

 - e.
 Hard Loop ID: 0

 - f.
 Spinup Delay: Disabled

 - g.
 Connection Options: 1 point to point only

 - h.
 Fibre Channel Tape Support: Disabled

 - i.
 Data Rate: 2

-- 7. Press Esc to return to the Configuration Settings menu.
+- 7. Press the Esc key to return to the Configuration Settings menu.

 - 8. From the Configuration Settings menu, select Advanced Adapter Settings.

 - 9. From the Advanced Adapter Settings menu, set the following parameters:

 - a.
 Execution throttle: 100

 - b.
 Luns per Target: 0

 - c.
 Enable LIP Reset: No

 - d.
-Enable LIP Full Login: Yes
+Enable LIP Full Login: Yes - e.

-- e.
 Enable Target Reset: Yes